 Honestly, on a regular day, none of this would have mattered so much.
 But after months of isolation, conversation with other people meant something to us.

 People who usually smile when faced, no more does that.
 Now we move away from each other after COVID-19.
 Hope this phase ends soon and we will get back to where we were.
 Taking care of each other and helping others with smiles.

 Are you planning to travel to Merrick State Park?
 No doubt, it is a beautiful state park, and hope this helps you –

 What do you think of our experience?
 Do you make conversations while visiting a new place or you like solitude?
 Share your thoughts in the comments.
 Love to read them.

 We are also lucky to have sweet neighbors at another state park who helped us start a fire right away.
 Well, that is a story for another day.
-Meanwhile, check out our beautiful first camping experience or otherworldly canyons in Illinois.
+Sometimes, camping can go wrong and this is all about it or otherworldly canyons in Illinois.
 Even better, learn about this biggest festival in India.

 Cheers and stay safe!